|

 How The Chinese Got To The Deep South

-people, even other Chinese, simply assume that because I am Chinese I was born or at least grew up in San Francisco or some
+Most people, even other Chinese, simply assume that because I am Chinese I was born or at least grew up in San Francisco

-other place in California where there are large Chinese populations since.
-The simplest answer is that when my parents immigrated
+or some other place in California where there are large Chinese populations since.
+The simplest answer is that when my parents

-from a small village near Canton, China to the United States in the 1920s they did not know anyone who could help them get
+immigrated from a small village near Canton, China to the United States in the 1920s they did not know anyone who could help

-settled except some Chinese from their village who was already living in the Deep South.
-But that answer only leads to the
+them get settled except some Chinese from their village who was already living in the Deep South.
+But that answer only leads

 Upon further analysis, it is not surprising that many of the Chinese laundries scattered throughout the South in cities